Nennyfills/feedback-reviews/README.md

 ```
 npm run test --coverage or npm run test:coverage || yarn run test --coverage or yarn run test:coverage
 ```
-# Deployment
-The app will be deployed using either heroku or Netlify

 # Built With
 - Javascript
 - Typescript - v4.9.5